 Audit Committee.
 Our audit committee will consist of Mr. Frank Kui Tang, Mr. Yichen Zhang and Ms. Hong Du, and will be chaired by Mr. Tang.
-Mr. Tang and Mr. Zhang satisfy the "independence" requirements of Rule5605(c)(2) of the Listing Rules of the NASDAQ Stock Market and meet the independence standards under Rule 10A-3 under the Exchange Act.
+Mr. Tang and Mr. Zhang satisfy the "independence" requirements of Rule 5605(c)(2) of the Listing Rules of the NASDAQ Stock Market and meet the independence standards under Rule 10A-3 under the Exchange Act.
 We have determined that Mr. Tang qualifies as an "audit committee financial expert."
+The composition of our audit committee complies with the requirements of Rule 5605(c)(2)(A) of the Listing Rules pursuant to the phase-in rules for newly listed companies.
+Pursuant to these rules, unless we decide to follow any available exemption, one member of our audit committee must satisfy the audit committee member independence and other qualification requirements at the time of listing, a majority of members must satisfy these requirements within 90 days of listing, and all members must satisfy these requirements within one year of listing.
 The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee will be responsible for, among other things:

-- selecting the independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by the independent registered public accounting firm; - reviewing with the independent registered public accounting firm any audit problems or difficulties and management's response; - · reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - · discussing the annual audited financial statements with management and the independent registered public accounting firm; - · reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of material control deficiencies; - annually reviewing and reassessing the adequacy of our audit committee charter; - · meeting separately and periodically with management and the independent registered public accounting firm; and - reporting regularly to the board.
+- selecting the independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by the independent registered public accounting firm; - reviewing with the independent registered public accounting firm any audit problems or difficulties and management's response; - reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - discussing the annual audited financial statements with management and the independent registered public accounting firm; - reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of material control deficiencies; - annually reviewing and reassessing the adequacy of our audit committee charter; - · meeting separately and periodically with management and the independent registered public accounting firm; and - reporting regularly to the board.